arescrimson/Elemental-Clash/README.md

 ## About

-Elemental Clash is a 2D web game written in JavaScript.
+Elemental Clash is a 2D web game written in JavaScript using the Phaser.js HTML5 Framework.

 ## Built With